 Credits are granted on a “use it or lose it” basis.
 If your employment status changes, unspent credits may be lost.
 If you experience a qualified Life Event your credits may be adjusted and any unspent credits will be forfeited and replaced with a new pro-rated amount based on your new status.

 If you terminate your employment or transfer to a staff group or appointment within the University of Calgary that does not have a WSA, you lose your credits upon termination or transfer.

-All claims with a date of service prior to the date of termination or transfer can be submitted for payment within the next three months.
-After three months, claims will not be processed.
+All claims with a date of service prior to the date of termination or transfer can be submitted for payment within the next 30 days.
+After 30 days, claims will not be processed.